thinkoid/lbp/README.md

 into consideration the Y-axis flipping in the OpenCV coordinate system.
 All neighborhoods are visited in the same fashion.

-I have supplied a specialization for a more efficient traversal of neighbors for *(8,1)* case.
-The usage is pretty straightforward:

-    // One plane frame:
-    auto op = lbp::olbp< unsigned char, 1, 8 >;
-    auto result = op (frame);

 ## OC-LBP

 The implementation requires a 3-plane image and assumes that incoming frames are